Brain Damage (wrestler): Combat Zone Wrestling

 On January 12, 2008, Damage defeated Joker in a 20-minute Iron Man Home Run Derby Deathmatch in overtime, to retain the Ultraviolent Underground Championship and win the CZW Iron Man Championship.
 At the following CZW show, 9 F'N Years, Damage lost the Ultraviolent Underground Championship back to Younger, although he still remained the Iron Man Champion.
 He dropped the Iron Man Championship to D. J. Hyde at Summer School in a four-way match, which also involved Danny Havoc and Insane Lane.
 The following month, on July 12, Damage defeated Hyde to win back the championship.
 In September 2008 Halfbreed Billy Gram began appearing with Brain Damage in CZW, and Brain Damage began openly representing Cult Fiction in CZW.
 Damage defended the championship over the following months, defeating opponents including Hyde, Cobein, before competing in the Cage of Death match at Cage of Death 10: Ultraviolent Anniversary, which was won by Zandig.

 At the start of 2009, Damage began teaming with Deranged again, they were accompanied by Halfbreed Billy Gram, and both Damage and Deranged dropped the VDOP moniker and were simply known as Cult Fiction.
 On February 14, at Decade of Destruction – 10th Anniversary, Damage lost the Iron Man Championship to Sami Callihan.

 Other promotions

 In 2004, Damage began competing for the Independent Wrestling Revolution promotion in Detroit, Michigan, and on March 21, at IWR Brawl At The Hall 3, he unsuccessfully challenged Deranged for the XICW Xtreme Championship in a match also involving Necro Butcher, The DBA and George Morbid.
 In 2006, he wrestled at IWA East Coast's The Evil That Men Do on August 2, but was defeated by Bull Pain.

 Brain Damage made his one and only appearance for CHIKARA Pro's "King of Trios" tournament in 2009, where he teamed with Necro Butcher and Toby Klein.
 Together, they were known as "The Death Match Kings".
 They lost in the first round of the tournament to Team F.I.S.T.
 (Icarus, Gran Akuma, & Chuck Taylor).

+Game Changer Wrestling have announced that Brain Damage is the third name confirmed for their 2023 GCW Deathmatch Hall of Fame on Saturday, June 3rd at The Showboat in Atlantic City, New Jersey.